freifunk-berlin/bbb-configs/README.md

 Make sure to install ansible and clone the bbb-configs repository.
 Also don`t forget to check your dependencies.

 Depending on your system you might need more requirements.
 If something fails check out [this OpenWRT page](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem).

-You can find more useful ansible tips in our [FAQ](https://github.com/freifunk-berlin/bbb-configs/blob/main/FAQ.md#faq).

 ## Developers and Maintainers